sshhlleeee/DLIO_LOC/README.md

 # DLIO_LOC
-This repository contains the implementation enabling DLIO to perform localization on a prior point cloud map. (🚧Under construction, `/initialpose` does not contain z vlaue🚧)
+This repository contains the implementation enabling [DLIO](https://github.com/vectr-ucla/direct_lidar_inertial_odometry) to perform localization on a prior point cloud map.
+(🚧 Under construction, `/initialpose` set z as 0 🚧)

 ### Dependencies
 The following has been verified to be compatible, although other configurations may work too: